An earthquake is the sudden shaking of the earth that releases the energy in the earth’s lithosphere causing the creation of seismic waves.

 ~ The magnitude of the earthquake was 9-9.1.

-~ The estimated loss made by this earthquake was $360 Billions +.
+~ The estimated loss made by this earthquake was $360 billion +.

 ~ The shaking lasted for about 6 minutes.

-Tsunami is also called Harbour Wave in the Japanese language.
-Tsunami is the effect of the earthquake so it is not possible without an earthquake.
+A tsunami is the effect of an earthquake so it is not possible without an earthquake.

 Another main effect of this Tsunami was a Nuclear meltdown.